Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 ### Search after request
-Scroll requests are not recommended for some sets of queries.
+Scroll requests are resource intensive and are not recommended for some sets of queries.

+Search after is a simpler API that may be appliacble in some scenarios.

+For example, if a query uses `ORDER BY` clause we may get the data using search after instead of a scroll request.

 # Open Questions